 If you've read any of our other reviews you'll know that we always recommend adding the finish, whether decorative or preservative or both before you erect the building.
 That way you can make sure you can reach all parts of the building, including those which might be difficult or impossible to get at once the structure is up.
 Make sure you pay special attention to the underside of the floor which is likely to be vulnerable to attack by moisture and which you won't be able to re-treat in future.
 A useful tip is to turn the pre formed panels upside down while adding the finish to make it easier to thoroughly apply this to the tongue and groove joints.

 So all in all we think this is an ideal corner summerhouse with attached side shed storage solution for anyone with a limited space and budget.
 With this building you get the benefit of a corner summerhouse with a decent amount of storage in the side shed.
 It's a budget model to be sure and we'd prefer opening windows (although that's just our preference and in any event we don't think it's a big deal) but you do get a wooden floor and roof and if you are on a limited budget we don't think it can be beaten on price.
 The locking door is a welcome feature too and all in all we think this model from Mercia offers real value for money.
 It's closest rival is the Penton from BillyOh which we review here.
-We think the Penton edges the Mercia in terms of style but the Mercia has a fitted door lock to the summerhouse section which the Penton lacks and you'll probably find the Mercia comes in cheaper overall.
-We've awarded it 4.5 stars as a super economy model with more or less everything you need at a great price.
+We think the Penton edges the Mercia in terms of style but the Mercia has a fitted door lock to the summerhouse section which the Penton lacks and you'll probably find the Mercia comes in a good bit cheaper overall.
+Looking at the larger version, you get the size of models like the Villandry or the Tiger Vibrissa at less then half the price (at the time of writing.).
+We've awarded the Mercia Corner Summerhouse with side shed 4.5 stars as a super economy model with more or less everything you need at a great price.